gustavostz/whisper-clip/README.md

 - Click the microphone button to start and stop recording.
 - If "Save to Clipboard" is checked, the transcription will be copied to your clipboard automatically.

+## Feedback

+If there's interest in a more user-friendly, executable version of WhisperClip, I'd be happy to consider creating one.
+Your feedback and suggestions are welcome!
+Just let me know through the [GitHub issues](https://github.com/gustavostz/whisper-clip/issues).

 ## Acknowledgments

 This project uses [OpenAI's Whisper](https://github.com/openai/whisper) for audio transcription.